 - Miso Paste - Always check to ensure your miso is gluten free.

-- Milk - Use whole milk for the best results.
+- Milk – Use whole milk for the best results.
+You can also use 1/2 milk and 1/2 heavy cream.

 You know how much we love soups and stews that you can adjust!
 This oyster chowder is no different and can be customized to your liking.
 Here are some ideas:

-- Mushrooms - If you are a fan of mushrooms, you should add in a few!
+- Mushrooms – If you are a fan of mushrooms, you should add a few!
 They give an earthy flavor to the dish that can’t be beaten.

 - Bacon - Seriously, everything is better when you add some salty bacon!